-Chicks for Change: An IWF donor circle based in the Cedar Valley was founded over a decade ago by residents of the area who were passionate about the work of the Iowa Women’s Foundation.
-The group has raised over $150,000 for the IWF.
-Dine and Unwind and Run Like a Mother are two annual fundraising events organized by Chicks for Change.
+Chicks for Change – Cedar Valley: This dedicated group of supporters in the Cedar Valley was founded over a decade ago by residents of the area who were passionate about the work of the Iowa Women’s Foundation.
+Together, the group members help increase awareness about IWF’s work and build its philanthropy so ALL of Iowa’s women and girls can be economically successful.

 Event Support: If you have a special talent working on events, let us know!
 The Women’s Foundation has several committees that support two events annually.

 Annual Luncheon: The Annual Luncheon is held in the fall each year and is the largest fundraising event for the Iowa Women’s Foundation.

 “Ovation” Publication: This signature tribute publication recognizes and celebrates women and girls throughout Iowa providing and opportunity to raise much needed funds for IWF’s work.
 You can honor that special woman in your life—and improve the lives of many others.
 The publication is unveiled at a genuine “feel good” event in Cedar Rapids, Cedar Falls and Des Moines.